-During 2019, as part of the continuous oversight cycle, the ECB oversight function organised a number of bilateral meetings at different levels between the TARGET2 operator and the ECB as the competent authority, and at ESCB level via the joint Payment Systems Oversight Working Group‑Working Group on Target2 (PSOWG-WGT2) and Market Infrastructure and Payments Committee-MIB (MIPC-MIB) meeting.
-These and other meetings have helped to provide the operator with a detailed overview of the overseers’ expectations and have enabled the overseer to effectively monitor the system’s risk profile, as well as any recent developments in the system.
+In 2020, as part of the continuous oversight cycle, the ECB oversight function organised a number of bilateral meetings at different levels between the TARGET2 operator and the ECB as the competent authority, as well as at the level of the European System of Central Banks via the joint Payment Systems Oversight Working Group‑Working Group on TARGET2 (PSOWG-WGT2) and Market Infrastructure and Payments Committee-Market Infrastructure Board (MIPC-MIB) meeting.
+These and other meetings have helped to provide the operator with a detailed overview of the overseer’s expectations and have enabled the overseer to effectively monitor the system’s risk profile, as well as any recent developments in the system.

 6 System evolution